 OmniStudio provide you collection of record versions, solutions, and components that might be utilized to build cloud apps for industries and associations and organizations.
 OmniStudio allows you to construct a series of interactions that are guided.

-OmniStudio provide a set of drag and drop configuration tools to develop a application.
+OmniStudio provides a set of drag and drop configuration tools to develop an application.
 OmniStudio Architecture consists of three layers:

 Learn more about OmniStudio in our old session on Introduction to OmniStudio.